 - Awareness and control of emotions and bodily functions

 These observable changes were noted during studies focusing on neurophysical responses to suggestions for pain, paralysis, imagination, memory, and motor function.

 So what do we know about your brain on hypnosis?
 Three big things.

 Second, the connection between that part of your brain involved in decision making and the insula (involved in sensing and internal bodily processing) has an increased connection.
-Some scientist theorize this accounts for your increased emotional control while in deep hypnotic states enacting change.
+Some scientist theorizes this accounts for your increased emotional control while in deep hypnotic states enacting change.

-Finally, they found less connectivity between the dorsolateral prefrontal cortex and the “default mode network” in the highly hypnotisable.
+Finally, they found less connectivity between the dorsolateral prefrontal cortex and the “default mode network” in the highly hypnotizable.
 The “default network” comprises many areas throughout the brain.
 It is a part of the brain usually only active when our mind is wandering.
 It also relates to thinking about the present, past, future.

 A Powerful Tool